 We are dedicated to connecting students to success by aligning them with the best pathway that suites their interests, skills and aspirations.

-Sophomores visit our Bellefontaine Main Campus for just over an hour of eye-opening program overview at the end of November and early December.
+Sophomores visit our Bellefontaine Main Campus for just over an hour of eye-opening program overview at the end of November.

-Sophomores and families are invited back to campus for our Open House on December 6 to meet our staff, tour the labs, learn about career and college options, and ask any questions you may still have about career-technical education.
+Sophomores and families are invited back to campus for our Open House and Application Launch on November 26 to meet our staff, tour the labs, learn about career and college options, and apply!